saqibmehmood/data-engineering/README.md

 ## Testing

 The project includes unit tests for the APIs.
-To run the tests, use the following command:
+To run the tests, use the following command inside the virtualenv with the database set up, or inside the container:
 ```bash
 pytest tests.py
 ```